 There are some techniques and methods for efficient fingerspelling.

 The fingerspelling above is what it looks like in general and by standard.
-It is stable and "square".
+It is fluid.
 Though, fluent signers have adopted some certain styles and movements for some words and certain letters.